-Decisions on the appropriate type of mix of homes within development proposals will be guided by strategic housing market assessments and housing needs surveys, and informed by other housing market intelligence and site-specific considerations.
+Decisions on the appropriate type of mix of homes within development proposals will be guided by the Strategic Housing Market Assessment and other market and site-specific considerations.

 Indicator(s) Target(s)

+New dwellings designed to Lifetime Homes standards

 Size of new dwellings completed

-Number of dwellings completed
+Number of flats and houses completed

-- allocating housing sites and targets for affordable housing through the Site Allocations DPD and East Hemel Hempstead Area Action Plan; - policies in the Development Management DPD; - guidance in Supplementary Planning Documents, including the Affordable Housing SPD; - implementing the Council's Housing Strategy; and - working in partnership with developers, the parish councils, local communities, landowners, developers, the County Council, and Registered Providers.
+- allocating housing sites and targets for affordable housing through the Site Allocations DPD and East Hemel Hempstead Area Action Plan; - policies in the Development Management DPD;

+- guidance in Supplementary Planning Documents, including the Affordable Housing SPD; - implementing the Council's Housing Strategy; and - working in partnership with developers, the parish councils, local communities, landowners, developers, the County Council, and Registered Social Landlords.